 To learn more or to volunteer please contact chairperson: firstname.lastname@example.org

-Work days are every Saturday from 8am to 11am beginning March through fall.
+Work days are every Saturday from 8am to 11am beginning in March through fall.
 Master Gardeners may volunteer in the gardens any day during the posted visiting hours of The Hermitage.
 Be sure to bring your own hand tools, gloves and hats.